HamishClulee/more-art-than.science/front/src/views/posts/betterstyles.md

         font-weight: 200
 ```
 The goal here is to set reasoanbly wide defaults that apply in _most_ cases.
 The desired result is reduce the amount of styles being written in our SFC.
 The same as the `<input>` example above, if for some reason an atypical `<h1>` was required, you would write the rules in the `scoped` style block in your SFC.
 Don't forget that because of the order of your imports, and CSS Specificity rules, these global styles are organised in way that encourages them to be overidden within your SFC.

+In general, I'll end up with files for:

+- Buttons
+- Typography
+- Containers
+- Forms
+- Page Layouts
+- Mixins
+- Variables

+When building an app or refactoring a codebase.
+Where you land depends on your use case, people who are using a UI framework need to think carefully about how they want to oragnise things.
+All of the major frameworks I've worked with; Bulma, Foundation and Bootstrap feature documentation that directly contradicts what I'm saying here, but here goes...
+If you _absolutely have to use a framework_ then use the compiled minified version, and import it like a vendor stylesheet.
+You will feel a lot less pain six months down the track.

+>If you want my advise, don't use a framework.
+The amount of time you spend figting it to achieve what you want and the absolutely insane size of most of them equals a net negative.
+You'll clip the wings of your Frontend devs, and while you might move a _little_ faster to begin with, you will end up sinking a ton of time into fighting the framework down the road.
+CSS fatigue is a big factor in making devs unhappy!

 ### A Quick Note On Pre-Processor Usage and Global Variables